YanvanderWel/InfostroyBackend/README.md

 server.port=8080
 ````

 I use PostgreSQL as DBMS.
-You can change it opening 'application.properties' and
+You can change it opening `application.properties` and
-writing another port in 'spring.datasource.url'.
+writing another port in `spring.datasource.url`.
 Be sure you include a username and a password concerning to your DB.
 By default, I enable auto dropping and then
 creating my DB, but you can change it
-specifying ddl that you need in 'spring.jpa.hibernate.ddl-auto' field.
+specifying ddl that you need in `spring.jpa.hibernate.ddl-auto` field.

 ## Enabling Spring Boot CORS support
 Additionally, you need to configure Spring Boot backend